chef/chef-web-docs/chef_master/source/chef_vault.rst

 =====================================================
 `[edit on GitHub] <https://github.com/chef/chef-web-docs/blob/master/chef_master/source/chef_vault.rst>`__

-``chef-vault`` is a Ruby Gem that is included in the Chef Development Kit and the chef-client. ``chef-vault`` allows the encryption of a data bag item by using the public keys of a list of nodes, allowing only those nodes to decrypt the encrypted values. ``chef-vault`` uses the ``knife vault`` subcommand.
+``chef-vault`` is a Ruby Gem that is included in Chef Workstation and the chef-client. ``chef-vault`` allows the encryption of a data bag item by using the public keys of a list of nodes, allowing only those nodes to decrypt the encrypted values. ``chef-vault`` uses the ``knife vault`` subcommand.

 .. note:: ``chef-vault`` does not currently support alternate keying mechanisms like GPG and Amazon KMS.